Werris Creek railway station: Heritage listing

 Werris Creek is a large Victorian station complex with a major freight and locomotive facility which developed because of its location at the junction of the main north line with the north west branch.
 The town developed to support the railway facility and the grandness of the facilities reflects the importance of the railway in the area.
 The present station building is the second on this site and was built in 1880, 2 years after the railway opened.
 It is architecturally significant as it comprises a collection of major non standard buildings laid out in the junction of the two lines giving an unusual and unique platform and building arrangement.
 It is also of high architectural interest for the quality of the design and detail and of townscape importance because of its dominance in the town and its incongruity in the location.
 The relationship of other facilities such as roundhouse and miscellaneous support facilities adds to the significance of the site.
 Some of the adjacent buildings to the station date from the opening of the railway and are interesting remnants of workshops and support facilities that have rarely survived on the system.

 The Werris Creek Railway Station is significant to the community for social and cultural reasons.
 Its significance lies in its history and the role it played in the development of not only Werris Creek but also Parry Shire.
 It was the centre of the peripheral development of an entire city and also those surrounding rural communities that depended upon it for transport, communication and trade.
 Furthermore, It is an impressive structure in the Victorian Free Classical Style, with lavish design qualities that earn it high aesthetic significance.
 Lastly, it is representative of the importance railways played in the transport and communication for rural communities (Heritage Study).

-Significant for its dominant effect on the streetscape and character of the town, for its elaborate detail and for its architectural quality.
+The building has a dominant effect on the streetscape and character of the town, with elaborate detail and architectural quality.

 Werris Creek railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.